jrlanglois/jrlanglois.github.io/_posts/2025-12-23-the-juce-way.md

 # Closing Thoughts

 JUCE isn't about following patterns for the sake of labels or ceremony.
 It's about practical, readable, and maintainable code that communicates its intent clearly.
-The patterns - observer, reference counting, RAII, and more — are all there, but abstracted in a way that lets you focus on what the code does, not how it's named.
-For developers willing to learn the framework's idioms, this approach pays off with faster iteration, cleaner design, and code that reads almost like plain English.
+The patterns - observer, reference counting, RAII, factory, facade, and more — they're all there.
+They're just abstracted in a way that lets you focus on what the code does, not how it's named.
+For developers willing to learn the framework's idioms, this approach pays off with faster iteration and cleaner design, resulting in code that reads in a straightforward and human-centric way.

 In the end, JUCE rewards pragmatism over formality — and that's a lesson any reasonable software developer can appreciate.